IHateMint/ThingsJuniorProgrammersNeedToKnow/AboutDocker/2-MakingMyOwnImageWithDockerFile.md

 ```
 docker build -f Dockerfile -t <imgname>:<tag>
 ```
+Now, you can check whether an image was created properly, by entering `docker images`

 Version controls are possible by specifying tag at the end.
 Dockerfile is much better way to create an image, than just saving the image itself, because any minor changes can be rapidly dealt with.